Yam1x/c2pie/README.md

 # 🥧 Certificates

 Example certificate and key are located in `tests/credentials`.

+>[!WARNING]
-They are suitable for development only ⚠️
+>They are suitable for development only ⚠️

 ## Generating your own mock credentials